er0s0re/er0s0re/README.md

-## Hai, Saya Eros Alfedo Hermanato 🌱
+## Hi, I'm Eros Alfedo Hermanato 🌱

-Saya adalah seorang mahasiswa di Universitas Islam Negeri (UIN) Walisongo Semarang, jurusan Teknologi Informasi, yang memiliki semangat tinggi dalam dunia web dan data.
-Saya senang mempelajari teknologi baru dan ingin terus berkembang dalam bidang ini.
+I am a student at the State Islamic University (UIN) Walisongo Semarang, majoring in Information Technology, who is passionate about web and data.
+I love learning new technologies and want to keep growing in this field.

-### Tentang Saya
+### About Me

-- 📚 Saya tengah mengejar pendidikan di bidang Teknologi Informasi di UIN Walisongo Semarang.
+- 📚 I am pursuing my education in Information Technology at UIN Walisongo Semarang.
-- 🌐 Saya sedang mempelajari pengembangan web menggunakan HTML, CSS, dan mulai menggali JavaScript.
+- 🌐 I'm learning web development using HTML, CSS, and starting to dig into JavaScript.
-- 📊 Saya juga tertarik dalam analisis data dan sedang memahami dasar-dasar pengolahan data dengan alat seperti Python.
+- 📊 I am also interested in data analysis and am getting to grips with the basics of data processing with tools like Python.
-- 🚀 Saya memiliki semangat tinggi untuk belajar dan menjelajahi berbagai aspek teknologi.
+- 🚀 I have a great passion for learning and exploring different aspects of technology.

-### Proyek dan Tujuan
+### Projects and Goals

-Saat ini, saya sedang:
+Currently, I am:

-- 🎓 Menyelesaikan proyek-proyek dalam lingkup pengembangan web sebagai bagian dari perjalanan pembelajaran saya.
+- 🎓 Completing projects in the web development space as part of my learning journey.
-- 📈 Memperdalam pengetahuan saya tentang analisis data dan berharap dapat menerapkannya dalam proyek masa depan.
+- 📈 Deepening my knowledge of data analysis and hoping to apply it in future projects.
-- 🌱 Terlibat dalam kegiatan dan kelompok belajar untuk bersama-sama memahami konsep-konsep yang lebih dalam.
+- 🌱 Engaging in activities and study groups to collectively understand deeper concepts.

-### Kontak
+### Contact

-Saya sangat senang berkenalan dan berkolaborasi.
-Jika Anda ingin berbicara tentang pengalaman belajar, proyek, atau ingin berbagi pengetahuan, silakan hubungi saya melalui [email](mailto:erosalfedo1@gmail.com) atau kunjungi profil [LinkedIn](https://www.linkedin.com/in/eros-alfedo-hermanto-644b95223/).
+I am very happy to get acquainted and collaborate.
+If you want to talk about your learning experience, projects, or want to share your knowledge, please contact me via [email](mailto:erosalfedo1@gmail.com) or visit my [LinkedIn](https://www.linkedin.com/in/eros-alfedo-hermanto-644b95223/) profile.

-Mari belajar dan berkembang bersama dalam dunia teknologi yang penuh potensi! 🌟
+Let's learn and grow together in the world of technology full of potential! 🌟